-The remaining sections add more detail to how the select process works:
+The remaining sections add more detail to how the selection process works:

-14. Capacity; An athlete’s capacity to meet the aims of the program are critical to inclusion on the Enhanced NASS.
+14. Capacity - An athlete’s capacity to meet the aims of the program are critical to inclusion on the NASS program.
 This section outlines how AA defines “Capacity”.

-16. Review Proces; How to have a NASS selection decision reviewed.
+16. Review Process - How to have a NASS selection decision reviewed.